 - A checklist of elements that were included in this task, in this case a number of emails

 Another great thing about Trello is that it automatically tracks the activity of the card.
 I use this to track cycle and lead time, which I can then use for identifying our flow efficiency.
-By the way, if you’re interested in receiving the mini User Stories course yourself, simply leave your name and email address over on the homepage.

 Setting WIP Limits

 One of the core principles in Kanban is to limit the amount of Work In Process (WIP).
 This helps to keep the team focussed, and encourages everyone to finish what they started before picking up new work.
 Kanban boards use WIP limits on the different columns or work stages to keep work flowing.

 Teams that are new to Kanban and pulling work from right to left based on customer demand often struggle with setting appropriate WIP limits.
 Most teams start with having a maximum number of items allowed in a column - of course, this is a soft limit and occassionally you will exceed that limit.
 Although there’s no perfect formula for setting WIP, there are a number of approaches you can try.

 Use existing data to set WIP

 Where you’ve already got some kind of process in place, simply use your workflow from part 2 where we annotated the average waiting time vs. active working time.
 Use this to calculate your Flow Efficiency: